ncatlab/nlab-content/pages/3/5/6/7/7653/content.md

     \,,
   $$

-  whose objects are the points in the atlas, whith morphisms identifying lifts of a point in $X$ to different charts of the atlas;
+  whose objects are the points in the atlas, with morphisms identifying lifts of a point in $X$ to different charts of the atlas;

 * any [[Lie group]] $G$ induces its [[delooping]] [[Lie groupoid]]